How to Help Children Cope With a Disaster

 It’s common for children to show signs of regression due to high levels of stress.
 For example, after a disaster, younger children may return to bed-wetting and sucking their thumbs, SAMHSA says.
 They can also become overly attached to a parent or other caregiver.
 Older children and teens may decline to speak about the experience, simply assuring parents that they are “OK.”
 They may also complain of physical pain as a way of expressing emotional anguish.
 Children of all ages may display changes in sleeping and eating patterns.

 Help children cope by teaching them it’s OK to feel upset or afraid after something major has happened, the AAP says.
 Speak calmly about how the experience affected you and allow them to express their own feelings.
-If you cannot explain why something happened, do not feel obligated to give a reason.
-Instead, the AAP suggests, encourage kids to find their own ways to help (something that’s meaningful to them) so they may help others in the community impacted by the disaster in a way that is meaningful to them.
+If you cannot explain why something happened, do not feel obligated to give a reason and simply acknowledge that you don’t know.
+The AAP suggests encouraging kids to help others in the community affected by the disaster in a way that is meaningful to them.

 Discuss what your children are seeing and hearing on television, the Internet, the radio and at school.
-Try to limit how much they are seeing and hearing about the event, and check in regularly to ask what they’ve heard and how they feel about what they’ve seen.
+Try to limit how much they are seeing and hearing about the event, and check in regularly to ask what they’ve heard and how they feel about what they’ve seen, says SAMHSA.
 Provide a safe emotional place to discuss the events, as well as what has happened as a consequence, and allow your children to express their thoughts and feelings.

 SAMHSA offers some helpful additional guidelines by age:

-While these are all broad guidelines, SAMHSA also offers a word of caution: Never pressure children into talking about a disaster.
-While most kids will participate in these kinds of conversations or activities, some won’t, and may even become more frightened.
+While these are broad guidelines, SAMHSA also suggests never pressuring children into talking about a disaster.
+Many kids will participate in these kinds of conversations or activities, but some won’t and may even become more frightened.

-Recovery can sometimes be a long process, and sometimes parents can’t provide their children with all the help they need.
-In that case, it’s advisable to seek professional help.
+Recovery can be a long process, and sometimes parents can’t provide their children with all the help they need.
+In that case, you may want to seek professional help.
 Speak to your child’s doctor or teacher about your options, or go to SAMHSA to find more treatment information.